mabyre/Calculatrice/README.md

 # Calculatrice

-C# Calculator the famous best seller
+C# Calculator, the famous best seller, downloaded more than ten thousand times

-This one is very well known has a best seller in C# developer community This is a usual evaluation test
+This project is very well known has a best seller in C# developer community

+This is a very common assessment test that I also took ;)

 # You need help